-In the post COVID19 environment, it became harder than ever to catch somebody's interest during a video call – specially while working from home.
+In the post COVID19 environment, it became harder than ever to catch somebody's interest during a video call – especially while working from home.
 The best way of communicating our message in a visual way are presentations.
-Online presentations are requiring a different approach compared to the face to face ones.
+Online presentations require a different approach compared to the face-to-face ones.

 Show only what is needed

-Every time you make your counterpart look outside of your slides it drives your audience away from the message you want to deliver.
-And that is a big "no no".
+Every time you make your audience look outside of your slides it drives them away from the message you want to deliver, and that is a big "no no".
 The most intuitive way of sharing your presentation is naturally showing your whole desktop.
 This is a good idea if you plan on switching between different windows at the same time.
-The disadvantage is however significant.
-If you are going to be multitasking, get a random notification received, your audience is going to see it and they stop listening to your hardly prepared speech instantly.
+The disadvantages are however significant; if you are going to be multitasking or getting a random notification your audience is going to see it and they will stop listening to your well-prepared speech instantly.

-If you want to save a few more extra seconds while try saving your presentation as a slide show instead of pptx file, so it does open in a full-screen mode right from the beginning.
+If you want to save a few extra seconds, try saving your presentation as a slide show instead of pptx file, so it opens in a full-screen mode from the very beginning.

 Remember, you are on the stage

-After some time of presenting, you concentration naturally decreases.
-Don't forget what you do on the screen and never make your moves too fast, your audience might perceive it chaotic.
-If you, however, plan on switching between different apps or if you are leading a webinar, try slowing down.
-Make sure your audience follows your steps and validate it – try asking a follow up questions and make your counterpart involved.
+After some time of presenting, your concentration naturally decreases.
+Remember, you are on stage, try not to move too fast, your audience might perceive it as chaotic.
+If you, however, plan on switching between different apps or if you are leading a webinar, remember to slow down.
+Make sure your audience follows your steps and validates it – try asking follow up questions and get the audience involved.

 How about the sound?

 Remember you have the option of sharing your sound.
 Are you about to play a video?
-Make sure you have this option ticked, you don't want to be loosing your time while adjusting this during your call – specially if you have a highly important meeting with investors or C-level representatives.
-Zoom does, for instance, give you the ability of increasing your FPS to optimise your screen sharing for video content.
-You want to give your audience nice and smooth experience while watching your content.
+Make sure you have this option ticked, you don't want to waste time adjusting it during your call – especially if you have a highly important meeting with investors or C-level representatives.
+Zoom does, for instance, give you the ability to increase your FPS to optimize your screen sharing for video content.
+You want to give your audience a smooth experience while watching your content.